yahah100/BatteryPackLife/README.md

 ## Welcome contributions

-Advancing battery life prediction requires standardized datasets.
+Advancing AI4Battery requires standardized datasets.
 However, the available battery life datasets are typically stored in different places and in different formats.
 We have put great efforts into integrating 13 previously available datasets and 3 of our datasets.
+BatteryLife serves as a platform to share all kinds of standardized datasets.
 We warmly welcome contributions from the community to further enhance this collection by providing datasets standardized according to the BatteryLife standards.

 If you are interested in contributing, please either submit a pull request or contact us via email at rtan474@connect.hkust-gz.edu.cn and whong719@connect.hkust-gz.edu.cn.
 To integrate your data into the BatteryLife repositories, please provide:
 - Raw datasets